Sunday Clear. Winds W/SW 15 to 20 km/h tending S/SW 25 to 35 km/h in the evening.

-Wednesday Sunny.
-Winds S 20 to 25 km/h turning SE 20 to 30 km/h early in the morning.
+Thursday Sunny.
+Winds S 20 to 25 km/h turning SE 20 to 30 km/h during the morning.

 Northwest Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||7||22||5%||< 1mm||Nil||SSE 25||35||SSE 27||15|

 ||8||22||5%||< 1mm||Nil||SSE 26||37||SSE 28||17|